 How to protect your business from currency volatility and economic headwinds

-We sat down with Lee Kaznowski, Partner at Ascentis Accountants and Andrew Josephs, Director at ADJ Business Solutions, to discuss how currency volatility can affect your business, and what you can do to mitigate this ever-prevalent risk.
+We sat down with Lee Kaznowski, Partner at Ascentis Accountants, and Andrew Josephs, Director at ADJ Business Solutions, to discuss how currency volatility is affecting UK businesses and what they can do to mitigate the risk.

-Global businesses that rely on imports from the US, China or anywhere in the world where suppliers prefer to be paid in a foreign currency experience a rise in import costs when the value of their native currency falls.
+British businesses that import from the US, China or anywhere in the world where suppliers prefer to be paid in a foreign currency experience a rise in import costs when the value of the pound falls.

 Even if your business doesn’t import directly or sell internationally, there is likely to be a reliance on imports somewhere down your supply chain.
 This creates a knock-on effect with far reaching consequences as prices rise and profit margins are squeezed.